 The European market potential for dates

 In the long term, the European market for dates is expected to show stable growth.
-This growth is likely to be driven by changes in the consumption patterns of European consumers.
-This includes the rising interest in healthy snacking and sugar replacement.
-Another driving force would be consumption by a large number of immigrants who are arriving in Europe.
-Many of them regularly consume dates.
-France, Germany, the United Kingdom, Spain, Italy and the Netherlands offer the most opportunities for developing country suppliers.
+This growth will likely be driven by changes in the consumption patterns of European consumers.
+This includes the growing interest in healthy snacks and sugar replacements.
+Another driving force has to do with the large numbers of immigrants arriving in Europe.
+Many of them consume dates regularly.
+France, Germany, the United Kingdom, the Netherlands, Italy and Spain offer the most opportunities for suppliers from developing countries.

 Contents of this page

 Dates are the fruit of the date palm tree (Phoenix dactylifera).
 Depending on the maturity of the fruit, they are referred to as either fresh or dried.
 Fresh dates (usually with a moisture content of >50%) are rarely sold on the European market.
 The season for fresh dates is very short in producing countries, and only a few varieties are suitable for eating at this stage.
 This study therefore discusses only the European market for dried dates (sometimes known as ‘table dates’).

 When left on the tree, dates ripen, change colour, soften and reduce in size, weight and moisture content, while increasing in sugar content.
 When picked early to avoid damage by rain, insects or other factors, dates may need to be ripened further after harvest.
 After they have been harvested and cleaned, dates are protected from insects through fumigation, commonly rehydrated to enhance softness, sterilized by exposure to higher temperatures, sorted into grades by quality and size, and stored in a cool atmosphere.

 Figure 1: Unripe and ripening dates on a date palm tree